Frequently asked questions

 Are there things life insurance does not cover?

 Yes.
-There are some circumstances in which we will not pay a life insurance claim – these are called ‘exclusions’.
+There are some situations or circumstances in which we will not pay a life insurance claim – these are called ‘exclusions’.

 For example, we will not pay a policyholder’s Life Cover claim if:

 - he or she dies or has a terminal illness as a direct or indirect result of a self-inflicted injury within 13 months of their cover commencing

 - we have agreed to a term in their policy that specifically excludes the event or condition that led to the claim.
 This term will be documented in your policy schedule or the product disclosure statement.

 For more information about the exclusions that apply to the different types of life insurance, please read the product disclosure statement.